SRT System

 Modes

-• Pull it thru the quick link on the way down
+2. Pull it through the anchor on the way down.

 Hitch Climbing Mode

-Take the system in Hitch Climbing Mode and add a friction hitch to one end, facing the opposite direction.
-We can execute most climbs in this configuration without removing any friction hitches.
+If we take the system in Hitch Climbing Mode and add a friction hitch to one end (facing the opposite direction as the hitch adjacent to it), we can execute most SRT or Hitch climbs without removing any friction hitches.
 (Stay tuned for a video on this.)

 Testing & Practice